NickWill24/Dragon-ballZ-Sayian-boardGame/README.md

 ***
 # How to get start stared:
 ![mockup](images/Gameshot.png)
-Open the the link to to the start the game
+• Open the the link to to the start the game.

-Their will be two player for this game.
+•Their will be two player for this game.

-The player will have a choice of goku or vegeta
+•The player will have a choice of goku or vegeta.

-The first player to reach the finish spot on the board will win the game.
+•The first player to reach the finish spot on the board will win the game.
 ***

 # Credits: